-- Main traditions and positions in the philosophy of science.
+- Main traditions and positions in the philosophy of science: Historic lines of development, key thematic concepts and central questions of debate.

 - Knowledge, science and values.